eBork1/Projects-Exercises/docs/projects/campaign-website.md

 By default, the app should show potential voters who the candidate is and have lots of different content; view the [Requirements](#Requirements) for more

+Try your hardest to use bootstrap for any and all css changes - This project is to get familiar with using bootstrap, we already know how to use CSS on its own

 #### Wireframe

 ![wireframe](../wireframes/campaign-website.jpg)